 DisciplinesThe foundation offers awards in two major categories: visual arts and writing.

-At this time we are not accepting applications in the performing arts, film/video, or music.
+At this time we are not accepting applications in the performing arts, film/video/tv (including screenplays), music, jewelry, pottery, and other crafts.

 CriteriaWe seek to reward excellence.
 Your portfolio--which may (but need not) allude to your parenting--will assist us in evaluating your work.
 We're also interested in hearing what your plans are, and how this award might assist you in attaining your goals.